 On June 11, 2019, we completed an underwritten public offering of 6,250,000 newly issued shares of common stock, at a price to the public of \$1.60 per share, pursuant to our effective shelf registration statement on Form S-3.
 Net proceeds from the offering were approximately \$9.06 million, net of the underwriting discount and fees and expenses.
 Pursuant to the terms of the underwriting agreement entered in connection with this offering, the underwriters were granted a 30-day option to buy up to an additional 937,500 shares of our common stock to cover over-allotments.
-Pursuant to the partial exercise of the underwriters' over-allotment option, on July 3, 2019, we issued an additional 630,500 shares of our common stock at a price of \$1.60 per share for net proceeds of approximately \$0.93 million, net of the underwriting discount and fees and expenses.
-After giving effect to the partial exercise of the over-allotment option, we sold an aggregate of 6,880,500 shares of our common stock at a price of \$1.60 per share with total gross proceeds of approximately \$1.01 million, before deducting the underwriting discount and fees and expenses of approximately \$1.02 million.
+Pursuant to the partial exercise of the underwriters' overallotment option, on July 3, 2019, we issued an additional 630,500 shares of our common stock at a price of \$1.60 per share for net proceeds of approximately \$0.93 million, net of the underwriting discount and fees and expenses.
+After giving effect to the partial exercise of the over-allotment option, we sold an aggregate of 6,880,500 shares of our common stock at a price of \$1.60 per share with total gross proceeds of approximately \$11.01 million, before deducting the underwriting discount and fees and expenses of approximately \$1.02 million.
 We intend to use the aggregate net proceeds of approximately \$9.99 million from the offering for marketing and for general corporate and working capital purposes.

 During the fiscal year ended June 30, 2019, our working capital increased by approximately \$10.91 million to \$23.17 million from \$12.27 million at June 30, 2018.
 During the transition period ended June 30, 2018, our working capital decreased by approximately \$2.44 million to \$12.27 million from \$14.70 million at December 31, 2017.
 As described more fully below, the increase in working capital at June 30, 2019 is primarily attributable to an increase in our cash, cash equivalents and restricted cash resulting from cash provided by financing activities from our public offering described above and cash provided by our operations, increases in accounts receivable and in our allocation of inventory to short-term from long-term as well as in prepaid expenses and other assets.
-The increase in working capital at June 30, 2018 is primarily attributable to a decrease in our cash and cash equivalents resulting from cash used in our operations and decreases in accounts receivable as well as in our allocation of inventory to short-term from long-term and in prepaid expenses and other assets.
-These factors were offset partially by increases in our cash and cash equivalents resulting from cash used in our operations and decreases in accounts receivable as well as in our allocation of inventory to short-term from long-term and in prepaid expenses and other assets.
+The increase in working capital is also attributable to decreases in accounts payable.
+These factors were offset partially by increases in accounts expenses and other liabilities.
+As described more fully below, the decrease in working capital at June 30, 2018 is primarily attributable to a decrease in our cash and cash equivalents resulting from cash used in our operations and decreases in accounts receivable as well as in our allocation of inventory to short-term from long-term and in prepaid expenses and other assets.
 These factors were offset partially by decreases in accounts payable and accrued expenses and other liabilities.